SEB-Core/mongoose-recipes/README.md

 <br>

-For our header to be able to use the `session` object to conditionally render the nav, we need to set up a middleware in our `server.js`.
-Just under our middleware stack:
+For your header to be able to use the `session` object to conditionally render the nav, you need to set up a middleware in your `server.js`.
+Just under your middleware stack:

 ```js
 app.use((req, res, next) => {